 Seminars are to be scheduled from 3rd week to the last week of the semester and any change in schedule shall be discouraged.

 For the award of sessional marks, the students are judged by three (3) faculty members and are based on oral and written presentations as well as their involvement in the discussions during the oral presentation.

-- Revised AICTE Model Curriculum with effect from AY 2024-25 (R-22 (A)) 1.
-Topic of the seminar shall be preferably from any peer reviewed recent Journal publications.
-2. It is not appropriate for two students to present on the same topic.
-Note:
+- Note: 1.
+Topic of the seminar shall be preferably from any peer reviewed recent Journal publications. - 2.
+It is not appropriate for two students to present on the same topic.

-Gui Guidelines for awarding marks (CIE): Max.
+Guidelines for awarding marks (CIE): Max.
 Marks: 50

 S.no Description Max.
 Marks

 1 Contents and relevance 10

 2 Presentation skills 10

 3 Preparation of PPT slides 05

 4 Questions and answers 05

 5 Report in a prescribed format 20